Who we are

 MDFA will treat all personal information with due care and take all reasonable steps to protect any personal information we hold from misuse, interference and loss and from unauthorised access, modiﬁcation or disclosure.
 We will take reasonable steps to ensure that all personal information we collect, hold, use or disclose is accurate, complete, up-to-date, relevant and not misleading.

 The Spam Act 2003

 The Spam Act prohibits the sending of unsolicited emails and SMS messages for commercial purposes from or within Australia, or to people in Australia, and bans the supply and use of software designed to harvest email addresses.
-While charities do have some exemptions from this Act, Macular Disease Foundation Australia will abide by the best practice guidelines, which have been developed on responsible electronic messaging practices by the Australian Communications and Media Authority.
+While charities do have some exemptions from this Act, MDFA will abide by the best practice guidelines, which have been developed on responsible electronic messaging practices by the Australian Communications and Media Authority.

 Changes to our Privacy Statement

-If you would like to access, update or correct the personal information that we hold about you, you can contact the General Manager using the contact details provided above.
+If you would like to access the personal information that we hold about you, you can contact the Operations Manager using the contact details provided above.
 We will endeavour to give you access to that personal information within two weeks.
-In order to maintain the conﬁdentiality of your personal information, we will ask you to provide speciﬁc identiﬁcation before we give you access.
+To maintain the conﬁdentiality of your personal information, we will ask you to provide speciﬁc identiﬁcation before we give you access.

 If you would prefer to deal with us anonymously, you are not required to provide personal or sensitive information unless we are required by law to deal with individuals who have identiﬁed themselves or it is impractical for us to deal with individuals who have not identiﬁed themselves.
 If the personal information that we hold about you is incorrect or not up to date, we will update it as soon as possible after you have shown us how and why it is incorrect.